 Google Workspace and Cloud Identity offer users a platform to exercise HIPAA compliance.
 Google has gone out of its way to ensure that Workspace, one of its most popular products, doesn’t compromise customers’ data.
 Workspace is full of different features that make it popular with users worldwide.
 Some of its features include:

-1. Gmail
+Gmail

-2. Calendar
+Calendar

-3. Google Meet
+Google Meet

-4. Cloud File Storage
+Cloud File Storage

 To put your mind at ease, Workspace and Cloud Identity is HIPAA compliant.
 However, anyone who wishes to use them must first sign the Business Associate Agreement with Google.
 This agreement is required for any individual, organization, or healthcare provider who wishes to use Workspace or Cloud Identity with Protection Health Information (PHI).

 HIPAA is not just confined to the electronic world.
 It also requires putting physical safeguards in place.
 Such safeguards include physical measures, procedures, and policies enacted to protect electronic information systems that store PHI.
-Physically, covered entities must secure their buildings and equipment to prevent data loss to unauthorized persons.

 Technical Security Requirements

 The HIPAA Act has placed plenty of responsibility on covered entities.
 It requires them to adhere to technical security requirements too.
 For example, audit and access controls are the basic requirements.
-Under access control, the entities have to implement technical procedures and policies for all PHIs.
-The hardware and software that keep information systems running must undergo regular auditing too.

 Determine if the Privacy Rule Affects You

-Are you what the law refers to as a covered entity?
-In that case, the HIPAA privacy rule affects you directly.
-The law has no direct bearings on anyone who is a non-covered entity.
 Nevertheless, as long as you need services from any covered entity or healthcare provider, HIPAA and its attendant regulations apply to you.
 For this reason, you need to learn as much as you can about it.

-Am I subject to GDPR?
+Am I Subject to GDPR?

 The General Data Protection Regulation (GDPR) is a product the European Union (EU) created to guarantee and advocate for consumer data protection.
 GDPR has set the standards that individuals and organizations must observe when collecting, storing, or using data.
-This law defines the digital rights of any EU citizen.
-Therefore, everyone is subject to GDPR laws and standards even when in the US, where HIPAA rules apply.

-GDPR refers to a set of European Union (EU) laws that have been in existence since May 25, 2018.
-It primarily handles personally identifiable information (PII).
 On the other hand, HIPAA is a piece of legislation in the United States that deals with Protected Health Information (PHI).
 Whereas GDPR protects the digital rights of EU citizens, HIPAA focuses on organizations (business associates and covered entities).

 Key differences between GDPR and HIPAA are in the following areas:

-1. HIPAA allows a bit of disclosure of PHI without the patient’s consent, but only for treatment and healthcare operations.
+HIPAA allows a bit of disclosure of PHI without the patient’s consent, but only for treatment and healthcare operations.
 GDPR requires consent from the EU citizen at all times.

-2. Under GDPR, the EU citizen has the Right to be Forgotten.
+Under GDPR, the EU citizen has the Right to be Forgotten.
 HIPAA does not accord data subjects such rights.

-3. In case of data breaches affecting over 500 individuals, HIPAA requires covered entities to notify HHS’ Office for Civil Rights (OCR).
+In case of data breaches affecting over 500 individuals, HIPAA requires covered entities to notify HHS’ Office for Civil Rights (OCR).
 GDPR offers a window of 72 hours for reporting any data breach.

-Data breaches
+Data Breaches

-Data breaches are always a huge concern when talking about electronic information systems.
-HIPAA and GDPR are both prone to data breaches simply because no system is 100 percent foolproof.
 Nevertheless, the concerned parties are doing their best to keep the data breaches to a minimum.
 That way, they avoid parting with huge sums of money in penalties and fines.
 In some cases, they could lose their licenses or face court cases.

-How can I become GDPR compliant?
+How Can I Become GDPR Compliant?

 Being GDPR compliant is all about making the privacy and security of your patients’ information your priority.
 For this reason, follow these steps to comply with GDPR regulations: